 - 1. Horses not entered in the current cutting class are prohibited from the enclosed loping pen or area where horses enter into the competition ring.
 No more than 17 horses can be in the loping pen at one time (This does not apply to help horses). - 2.
 No horse can carry two or more persons at any time in the loping pen or competition arena. - 3.
-Horses cannot be lead from another horse in the loping area. - 4.
+Horses can not be lead from another horse in the loping area. - 4.
 When entering the loping pen yield to all horses in motion. - 5.
 Enter the stream of horse traffic from the outside in the same direction as the group and look around before leaving the group to avoid contact with another horse. - 6.
-Stay to the inside of the group if you wish to go slow, stay to the outside if you wish to go fast. - Never stop in traffic.
+Stay to the inside of the group if you wish to go slow, stay to the outside if you wish to go fast. - 7.
+Never stop in traffic.
 Dry work should be done in an area where there is no traffic. - 8.
-Riders must be in control of their horse at all times. - 9.
-All lopers must follow NCHA attire rules while in the loping pen. - 10.
+Riders must be in control of their horse at all times.

+- 9. Helmets must be worn by persons under the age of 18 if they are not a member of the NCHA or competing at the show. - 10.
+All lopers must follow NCHA attire rules while in the loping pen. - 11.
 Do not weave in and out of traffic and avoid contact with other horses.
-Maintain a constant speed in your position. - 11.
-Change directions and maintain flow in one direction when asked.
-Always ask when you wish to change direction. - 12.
-Apply boots and groom in areas with no traffic - 13.
+Maintain a constant speed in your position. - 12.
+Change directions and maintain the flow in one direction when asked.
+Always ask when you wish to change direction. - 13.
+Apply boots and groom in areas with no traffic. - 14.
 If you must tie your horse, tie them to a secure fence, not panels.
-Do not tie stallions, kicking or biting horses in the loping pen in the traffic area. - 14.
-Yield to all vehicles, pedestrians or horses wishing to enter or exit the loping area. - 15.
-Maintain NCHA animal welfare rules while in the loping area.

-- 16. Keep a good sense of humour and be courteous to everyone in the loping area. - 17.
-Do not ride under the influence of drugs or alcohol. - 18.
-Adjust stirrup lengths to suit the person riding the horse - 19.
+Do not tie stallions, kicking or biting horses in the loping pen in the traffic area. - 15.
+Yield to all vehicles, pedestrians or horses wishing to enter or exit the loping area. - 16.
+Maintain NCHA animal welfare rules while in the loping area. - 17.
+Keep a good sense of humour and be courteous to everyone in the loping area. - 18.
+Do not ride under the influence of drugs or alcohol. - 19.
+Adjust stirrup lengths to suit the person riding the horse - 20.
 All horses must be ridden in approved NCHA equipment while in the loping area.

-LOPING PEN - Guidelines for Event Management It is strongly recommended that show committees and event managers have a system of monitoring the Loping Pen Rules at all shows.
+LOPING PEN - Guidelines for Event Management

+It is strongly recommended that show committees and event managers have a system of monitoring the Loping Pen Rules at all shows.